learn-co-curriculum/hs-basic-objects-mini-lab/README.md

 + Subway train
 + Pretty much any item of your choice!

-Once this is done, create three instances of the class using `.new` method and add descriptors for each instance using the writer classes you created.
+Once this is done, create three instances of the class using `.new` method and add attributes for each instance using the writer classes you created.